mcclatchy/honeycomb/README.md

 4. Clone the forked repository by pasting `git clone YOUR REPO URL` into your terminal.
 5. Navigate into your local Honeycomb directory and enter `php -S localhost:8000`.
 6. Go to the `localhost:8000` web address in your browser to see your new project and begin customizing project files.
-7. For sass: Go to `/honeycomb/static` in a new terminal window, enter `sass --watch sass:css` to begin watching your files.
+7. For Sass (optional): Go to `/honeycomb/static` in a new terminal window, enter `sass --watch sass:css` to begin watching your files.

 ## Navigating Honeycomb files
-`index.html` comes built with all of the code you need to view your project as if it were published on one of our standardized market sites.
-There are three sections you may customize:
+`index.php` creates a local version of the McClatchyDC page framework (i.e. the market's header/footer, styles, etc.).
+The contents of this file are only for local developing and shouldn't be edited or included in Newsgate.

+`custom.php` is a template where you may add custom code to build your project.

 - `<!-- custom head -->` is where you may add style and miscellaneous dependencies.
 - `<!-- custom body -->` is where you may add HTML.
 - `<!-- custom scripts -->` is where you may add JS or other script dependencies.